xuru/pyvisdk/sources/do/host_virtual_nic_manager_info.txt

     .. py:attribute:: netConfig

-        List of VirtualNicManager network configuration.
+        List of VirtualNicManager network configuration.See VirtualNicManagerNetConfig